Collecting Employer Information in Volunteer Registrations

 Humane Society of the United States

 The Humane Society of the United States is a leading animal welfare organization dedicated to advocating for and protecting animals through rescue, advocacy, policy change, and more.
-In order to work toward its mission effectively, this national nonprofit engages volunteers across the country in a number of virtual, in-person, and hybrid roles.
+To effectively work toward its mission, this national nonprofit engages volunteers across the country in various virtual, in-person, and hybrid roles.

 Plus, when an individual registers to become a volunteer for the organization, they’re prompted to provide information regarding their current employment status.
 This includes an entire section dedicated to fields such as employer name, job title, and even matching gift eligibility.